 Brad Pitt in The Curious Case of Benjamin Button (2008)

 There’s makeup to age a character, and there’s ‘The Curious Case of Benjamin Button,’ which took aging makeup to the extreme.
-Different actors portray all of the stages of age, but the challenge was to make them all recognizable as the same person.
+Different actors portray all of the stages of age.
+But the challenge was to make them all recognizable as the same person.

 We all wonder what we will look like when we are older, and Brad Pitt experienced this when he played the titular character in The Curious Case of Benjamin Button.
-In the film, Benjamin Button is a person that ages backward, which required Pitt to undergo several transformations.
+In the film, Benjamin Button is a person that ages backward, which requires Pitt to undergo several transformations.
 The magic of the movie would be lost if these transformations were not visually impressive, but the makeup team was certainly up to the task.
 Makeup was done by famed makeup artist Greg Cannom, who picked up an Academy Award for his impressive work (one of three Oscars he has won).

 Heath Ledger in The Dark Knight (2008)

 Heath Ledger gets most of the credit for reinventing The Joker with his performance in the 2008 film The Dark Knight.
 Creating a look for the character that diverged from the comic books was a collaborative process.
 Makeup artist John Caglione Jr. played an essential role.
 Caglione worked with Ledger to scrunch and contort his face as he applied the makeup—an old trick borrowed from theater.
 This method resulted in lines and creases in the paint that made it look like the character had been wearing his makeup for days.

 There was hardly a moment in makeup history so funny as when Tom Cruise showed up as Les Grosman in Tropic Thunder dancing across the screen in gold chains and a fat suit.

 Jared Leto in Mr. Nobody (2009)